RyanCPeters/nikola_libcst_example/README.md

 ===
 This is an example of how to use the [libCST](https://github.com/Instagram/LibCST) to programmatically modify a [Nikola](https://github.com/getnikola/nikola) site's `conf.py` file according to the contents of a chosen theme's `conf.py.sample` file.

-__*This example is mostly a proof of concept*__, and would require non-trivial evaluation to produce a more generalized solution for Nikola.
+__*This example is mostly a proof of concept*__, and would likely require non-trivial evaluation to produce a more generalized solution for all possible use cases in Nikola.
 Though, if properly leveraged it seems practical to conclude that a tool built on libCST could allow for greater compartmentalization of configuration files upon startup with a runtime config file generation script that can compose multiple files into the single conf.py file Nikola currently uses.

 Setup:
 ---